grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 Since each plugin has their own unique query model, Grafana sends it to the backend plugin as JSON.
 Therefore the plugin needs to `Unmarshal` the query model into something easier to work with.

-You might have noticed that the sample only returns static numbers.
+As you can see the sample only returns static numbers.
 Try to extend the plugin to return other types of data.
-You can read more about how to (build data frames in our docs)[https://grafana.com/docs/grafana/latest/plugins/developing/dataframes].
+You can read more about how to [build data frames in our docs](https://grafana.com/docs/grafana/latest/plugins/developing/dataframes).

 {{< /tutorials/step >}}
 {{< tutorials/step duration="1" title="Add Support for Health Checks" >}}